 Exceptions to this policy may be granted for educational reasons if authorized by the faculty of the program offering the course and approved by the appropriate college dean or campus chancellor.

 Final examination periods are a maximum of 110 minutes long.
 At each Penn State campus, the Registrar's office determines the final exam schedule.
-At some campuses (including University Park), a student may access his/her personalized final exam schedule on eLion beginning the first day of the final exam conflict filing period (approximately the sixth week of the semester).
-A personal message on eLion notifies the student that his/her final exam schedule is available.
-At other Penn State campuses, the Registrar's office provides the final exam schedule and arranges for conflict exams.
+At some campuses (including University Park), a student may access his/her personalized final exam schedule on LionPATH (available approximately the fifth week of the semester).
+At other Penn State locations, the final exam schedule is posted on the campus Registrar's website.

 The Registrar's office provides access to the Final Exam Schedule for every course listed by campus and, for University Park, by college and department.